Best walks in Wales

 23. Blorenge, Monmouthshire

-The rounded hilltop of Blorenge in the Brecon Beacons National Park was once dominated by industry – now, wildlife flourishes among vast swathes of heather moorland.
+The rounded hilltop of Blorenge in the Brecon Beacons National Park was once dominated by industry.
+The landscape bears scars from all this activity; coal mining has left black furrows in the hillside, evidence of limestone and ironstone quarries litter the landscape and bell pits pockmark the ground behind the car park.
+Now, wildlife flourishes among vast swathes of heather moorland.

 24. Llyn y Fan Fach, Camarthenshire